 Biomedical Ethics and Medical Humanities Meetings

 Students in the concentration are expected to attend the Jonathan King Lecture, the Medicine and the Muse Symposium, and other similar events.
-In addition, meetings and seminars of students and faculty in the concentration will occur to enable student presentation of work in an informal setting.
+Event listings can be found on the Medicine and the Muse Upcoming Events site http://med.stanford.edu/medicineandthemuse.html.
+In addition, meetings and seminars of students and faculty in the concentration will occur to enable student presentation of work in an informal setting

 Each student must review the course selection with his or her advisor.
 Each student's course pathway is individualized according to his or her interests.
 Students are encouraged to take elective courses related to their field of independent study in order to improve the depth of understanding in that field.

-Students must take a minimum of 8 units of additional coursework in addition to directed reading or other independent study courses.
+BEMH students who are not concentrating in another scholarly concentration must take a minimum of 8 units of additional coursework in addition to directed reading or other independent study courses.
 These units can be divided in multiple courses (such as one 4 unit and two 2 unit courses).
-Note that this is a minimum and students are encouraged to enroll in more coursework.
+Note that this is a minimum and students may enroll in more coursework.
+Students who are concentrating in BEMH plus another concentration must take a minimum of 2 units of additional coursework.